Home · Blog · Economics & Policy · · Updated Nov 21, 2025 · 6 min read

 The SORA Connection

-- DeFi: Open, permissionless systems for decentralized economies.
+- DeFi: Open, decentralized economies on public blockchains

 SORAMITSU’s Expanding Role